-- ¶ 28 We find the reasoning of the Fourth District appellate court compelling and likewise find that a plaintiff must plead and prove some type of harm to a person's safety and the safety of others, i.e. physical harm, in order to claim civil damages arising out of an act or omission of a medical peer review board.
+¶ 27 We find the reasoning of the Fourth District Appellate Court compelling and likewise find that a plaintiff must plead and prove some type of harm to a person's safety and the safety of others, i.e., physical harm, in order to claim civil damages arising out of an act or omission of a medical peer review board.
 In our agreement with the Fourth District's analysis in Lo and Larsen, we note several points as they relate to this case.
-First, we emphasize that the purpose of the IHLA is to "encourage peer review by health care providers."
+First, we emphasize that the purpose of the Act is to "encourage peer review by health care providers."
 210 ILCS 85/10.2 (West 2012).
-Limiting civil liability will certainly encourage peer review. - ¶ 29 Second, while Dr. Valfer would like us to read section 10.2 of the IHLA as defining willful and wanton in two manners-one where the defendant engages in a course of action that shows actual or deliberate intention to harm and one where the defendant shows an utter indifference to or conscious disregard for a person's own safety and the safety of others-such a reading would render the immunity provided in section 10.2 meaningless and would defeat the purpose of the IHLA.
-This is because any time a decision is made to deny a physician privileges, this can only be defined as an intentional act.
-Any time a physician's privileges are suspended, a known collateral damage is damage to the physician's reputation and/or economic damages.
+Limiting civil liability will certainly encourage peer review.

+¶ 28 Second, while Dr. Valfer would like us to read section 10.2 of the Act as defining willful and wanton in two manners-one where the defendant engages in a course of action that shows actual or deliberate intention to harm and one where the defendant shows an utter indifference to or conscious disregard for a person's own safety and the safety of others-such a reading would render the immunity provided in section 10.2 meaningless and would defeat the purpose of the Act.
+This is because when a decision is made to deny a physician privileges, this can only be defined as an intentional act.
+When a physician's privileges are suspended, a known collateral damage is damage to the physician's reputation and/or economic damages.
 As such, under Dr. Valfer's interpretation, every time a physician's privileges are suspended, he or she could sue for civil damages.
-If a physician could sue for civil damages every time he or she lost privileges, the immunity in section 10.2 would be meaningless, and medical peer review would be discouraged for fear of lawsuits seeking money damages.
-Larsen, 2015 IL App (4th) 140255, ¶ 28 (Interpreting section 10.2 of the IHLA as allowing two separate types of willful and wanton conduct would "render meaningless the immunity intended by section 10.2 of the Hospital Act given the following unavoidable consequences that flow from a credentialing committee's denial of a physician's application requesting renewal of clinical privileges.").
+If a physician could sue for civil damages every time he or she lost privileges, the immunity in section 10.2 would be meaningless and medical peer review would be discouraged for fear of lawsuits seeking money damages.
+Larsen, 2015 IL App (4th) 140255, ¶ 28 (interpreting section 10.2 of the Act as allowing two separate types of willful and wanton conduct would "render meaningless the immunity intended by section 10.2 of the Hospital Act given the following unavoidable consequences that flow from a credentialing committee's denial of a physician's application requesting renewal of clinical privileges.").
+In addition, the statute is silent about a motive as it only speaks to whether the act was intentional or not.
+See 210 ILCS 85/10.2 (West 2012).
+"We will not read words or meanings into a statute when the legislature has chosen not to include them."
+People v.
+Johnson, 2013 IL 114639, ¶ 12.